What is the best ration type?

 Disadvantages:

-• The sweet ones can become sickly quite fast, and the savoury ones aren’t the best tasting in comparison to other ration types.
+• The sweet ones can become sickly quite fast, and the savory ones aren’t the best tasting in comparison to other ration types.

 • Boring variation and least choice.
-Life boats will most likely only have one type on board, and if you order a pack they will likely all be one flavour, and eating the exact same flavour and nothing but can get boring really fast.
+Lifeboats will most likely only have one type on board, and if you order a pack they will likely all be one flavor, and eating the exact same flavor and nothing but can get boring really fast.

-This one is my personal favourite for various reasons, and by far the longest lasting.
-Freeze dried food is made by first cooking a normal meal, then freezing it at a very low temperature, normally somewhere between -30 C and -50 C. After the freezing its put into a machine which creates a vacuum and sucks out all the moisture, and since the freezing at such low temperatures makes the water expand considerably, the process can remove almost all of it.
+This one is my personal favorite for various reasons and by far the longest-lasting.
+Freeze-dried food is made by first cooking a normal meal, then freezing it at a very low temperature, normally somewhere between -30 C and -50 C. After the freezing its put into a machine which creates a vacuum and sucks out all the moisture, and since the freezing at such low temperatures makes the water expand considerably, the process can remove almost all of it.

-This means that these type of rations have a very long life span and are very light weight, with professionally made freeze dried food lasting for up to 25 years.
+This means that these types of rations have a very long life span and are very lightweight, with professionally made freeze-dried food lasting for up to 25 years.
 Even when opened and exposed to the air, most dishes will still be good for up to 1 year.

-This version also comes with the most variety and can be bought containing only one ingredient, such as a tub of potato slices or just peas.
-This makes them the best choice for permanent long term survival shelters.
-They are also the lightest of the choices as they have more water removed than any other ration type, though this can also work against them as you cant eat them without hydrating them first, as the food would suck moisture out of your stomach and make you dangerously thirsty.
+This version also comes with the most variety and can also be bought containing only one ingredient, such as a tub of potato slices or just peas.
+This makes them the best choice for permanent long-term survival shelters.
+They are also the lightest of the choices as they have more water removed than any other ration type, though this can also work against them as you can’t eat them without hydrating them first, as the food would suck moisture out of your stomach, and make you dangerously thirsty.

 Advantages: